reactjs/react-router-tutorial/lessons/11-productionish-server/README.md

 Whoops.
 Let's fix that.
 We're going to shuffle around a couple files and update some paths scattered across the app.

-1. make a `public` directory.
-2. Move `index.html` and `index.css` into it.

-Now let's update `server.js` to point to the right directory for static
+Let's update `server.js` to point to the right directory for static
 assets:

 ```js